 - Drive up Table Mountain Road like going to the cable car station (there are signs on Kloof Nek Road and Camps Bay Drive which you cannot miss).
 Just go beyond the cableway station until you see a green sign on the right saying Platteklip Gorge - this way you can park your car directly at the beginning of the hike.
 Note that you will need to walk back to your car from the cableway station once you are back down - an extra 10 minutes walk.

 - Alternatively, take the Hop On Hop Off bus that stops in front of the cableway station or take an Uber/taxi to drop and fetch you after.

 - If hiking Table Mountain without a guide, Platteklip Gorge is the ideal route because you cannot get lost.
 There is only one point when you can go left or right, and there are clear signs which way will lead you to where.
 Other than that - the only way is up.

 - There have been reported muggings on Table Mountain but when we came it was positively crowded, so I wouldn’t be scared of going solo.
 That is if the weather is nice and there are other people around.
 In general, it is, of course, more fun to go in a little group.
 Make sure the slowest person sets the pace!

 - Take enough water.
 I took a 0,75-litre bottle which was empty before I made it to the summit.

 - There is no shade at all.
 Make sure to wear sunscreen and bring a hat.
-Get there early - we started at 8.30am, definitely too late for a nice sunny day.
+Get there early - we started at 8.30am, definitely too late on a beautiful sunny day.
 Do take a jersey as it can get chilly on top.

-- On the top, you will find a little cafe and you can buy your cableway ticket to get down.
-Bring cash or a card, the tickets are ZAR 150, and in most cases, you will not need to buy your ticket in advance.
+- On the top, you will find a little cafe, and you can buy your cableway ticket to get down.
+Bring cash or your credit card, the tickets are ZAR 150, and in most cases, you will not need to buy your ticket in advance.

 Have you hiked up Table Mountain before?